tytan15/HibernationDelayer/README.md

 <p>Using this program you can set delay, when hibernation should occur.
 Time can be set by entering hours and minutes, the rest will be automatic (calculation to seconds* and counting to zero).</br>
 There is also possibility to turn off the monitor after 2 minutes from the start of the countdown.</br>
 The application can be run in english and polish language.</br>
-It is possible to turn off the monitor, but this function does not always work correctly, it depends on other system settings - further work is necessary.</br>
+The monitor is forced to turn off based on the change in the active windows power profile.
+If the countdown is interrupted or the application is closed, the previously set time value is restored.
+(Problems may occur when forcing a process to close.)</br>
 If you find the program useful or you think something should be added please leave some info.</p>

 <p>*Using system command "shutdown /h" you can plan when to hibernate, but you must calculate hours and minutes to seconds manualy.</p>